Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Methods

 \section{Methods}

-In this section, we first describe the progressive quantization schemes in Sec.~\ref{sec:progressive}.
-Then we explain the stochastic precision approach in Sec.~\ref{sec:stochastic} Then we elaborate the joint knowledge distillation in Sec.~\ref{sec:mutual}.
+In this section, we first introduce the quantization preliminaries in Sec.~\ref{sec:preliminary}.
+We then describe the progressive quantization schemes in Sec.~\ref{sec:progressive} and explain the stochastic precision approach in Sec.~\ref{sec:stochastic}.
+Finally, we elaborate the joint knowledge distillation in Sec.~\ref{sec:mutual}.